Water

 Harvesting rainwater

-Its crucial to ensure that the roof, guttering, pipes and other features do not contaminate the water before it goes into the storage tank.
+It is crucial to ensure that the roof, guttering, pipes and other elements used in rainwater collection do not contaminate the water before it goes into the storage tank.

 On this page:

-Water from roofs can be contaminated by decaying vegetable matter such as leaves, petals and pollen; faecal matter from birds, possums and rats; and dead insects, birds and animals.
+Water from roofs can be contaminated by decaying vegetable matter such as leaves, petals and pollen; droppings from birds, possums and rats; and dead birds, animals and insects.

-Other sources of contamination include particulates from solid fuel flues; pollution; chemical spray drift; and harmful materials such as lead in the roof, roof paint, gutters, downpipes etc.
+Other sources of contamination include particulates from solid fuel flues; pollution; chemical spray drift; and harmful elements such as lead in the roofing material, paint, gutters and downpipes.

-The Building Code requires, among other things, that water supplies must be protected from contamination.
-See water supply for general Code requirements for water supply, and mains or rainwater for requirements relating to rainwater collection.
+The Building Code requires that water supplies be protected from contamination.
+See Water supply for general Code requirements, and Mains or rainwater for requirements relating to rainwater collection.

 To reduce the risk of contamination:

-- specify a first flush diverter to prevent the first 2025 litres of water, which may be heavily contaminated, from entering the storage tank
+• Specify a first flush diverter to prevent the first 20–25 litres of water, which will be the most contaminated, from entering the storage tank.

-- do not collect rainwater from a roof that has overhanging trees or a TV aerial this reduces the risk of leaves and bird droppings getting into the harvested rainwater
+• Do not collect rainwater from a roof that has many overhanging branches – this will reduce the risk of leaves and bird droppings getting into harvested rainwater.

-If rainwater is being harvested for human consumption, roofing, spoutings, downpipes, and pipework materials must comply with AS/NZS 4020 Testing of products for use in contact with drinking water.
+If rainwater is being harvested for human consumption, roofing, spouting, downpipes and pipework materials must comply with AS/NZS 4020:2018 Testing of products for use in contact with drinking water.

 Roofing materials